voedger/voedger-docs/concepts/clusters-and-federations.md

 ## Clusters

-Clusters are intended to operate **Voedger Applications** - software applications developed specially for a **Voedger** platform.
+Clusters are intended to operate **Voedger Applications** - backend applications developed specially for a **Voedger** platform.
 Voedger platform hides the complexity of managing the underlying infrastructure, allowing developers to focus on building their applications.

 Under the hood, Voedger uses:
 - **Scylla**, a high-performance, distributed NoSQL database management system (DBMS), to store and process data